Reporting Safety Hazards Is Not Enough?

 Reporting Potential Safety Hazard Is a Bare Minimum

-80% of companies have troubles encouraging employees to participate in their SMS implementations.
+80% of companies have trouble encouraging employees to participate in their SMS implementations.
 What does this tell you?
 80% of companies have a failing SMS implementation?
-Maybe not....
+Maybe not...

 On paper, we know that 80% of aviation service providers do not fail their aviation SMS audits.
-My guess is that the number is closer to 3-5%.
+I guess that the number is closer to 3-5%.
 The number is probably closer to zero in countries where SMS auditors are:

 - Paid to come back and do another audit; or

 - Outright paid a "fee" to report favorably.

 Regardless of your situation, I'm willing to bet that you have a culture where hazard reporting is not optimal.
 In your case, why is hazard reporting a problem?

 - You lack good tools that allow employees to easily report safety concerns?

 - Employees don't feel management will fix "my reported safety issue?"

 - Employees don't know how to report?

-- Your hazard identification training is nonexistent or inadequate?
+- Your hazard identification training nonexistent or inadequate?

 In many cases, employees don't know what to look for.
 How are they supposed to know what a hazard is?
 Most aviation SMS training for line employees is to discuss: